 Adopted worldwide in multiple applications, global positioning is exceptionally useful in the transportation, service and construction industries, with GPS tracking becoming an integral part of building safer and more efficient vehicle fleets.

 Determining an object’s physical location has been essential in overland exploration and maritime navigation for at least 3,000 years.
 The current GPS network, which relies on signal telemetry beamed from space satellites, has been operational since the 1970s.

 GPS operates by sending transmissions between these satellites and a receiver that determines, from the signal distance, where the receiver unit is located.
-GPS fleet tracking makes use of this simple, reliable technology to fix the position of vehicles and replay via telecommunications and web based software solutions.
+Fleet tracking makes use of this simple, reliable technology to fix the position of vehicles and replay via telecommunications and web based software solutions.

-GPS fleet services benefit commercial vehicle operators in a number of ways.
+GPS fleet tracking benefit commercial vehicle operators in a number of ways.

 Precise location tracking gives a fleets more flexibility — it can serve last-minute or unplanned requests from customers, locating the closest vehicle for response in the shortest possible time.